 E-newsletter: Contains up-to-date information from Network meetings, news stories, information about resources, courses and articles created by school farm practitioners themselves.
-Please contact Ian if you wish to be added to the mailing list.
+Please join FCFCG to receive newsletters, discounts on events, plus other information and support.

 Free resource for teachers and schools: A resource was published in July 2007 titled Get Your Hands Dirty to help schools work through the issues involved in developing horticulture and food growing, or considering raising livesctock, in their school grounds.
 It is free and available via the Growing School website

 Contacts: Help and advice

 Geoff Carr, Chipping Campden School, is the chair of SFN.
 Howard Wood is an FCFCG Fieldworker when he isn't busy running Oathall School Farm and teaching.
 Together they have offered to help answer questions and discuss issues with individual school farm staff who contact them, along with Ian who is available to answer or signpost enquiries and pursue opportunities to help develop the Network, hands-on farming and horticultural education in schools.

 Please leave your name, name of school and telephone number when making contact.